Unboxed-Software/solana-course/content/interact-with-wallets.md

 export default WalletContextProvider
 ```

 To properly connect to the user’s wallet, we’ll need a `ConnectionProvider`, `WalletProvider` and `WalletModalProvider`.
 Start by importing these components from `@solana/wallet-adapter-react` and `@solana/wallet-adapter-react-ui`.
-Then add them to the component.
-Note that `ConnectionProvider` requires an `endpoint` parameter and `WalletProvider` requires an array of wallets.
+Then add them to the `WalletContextProvider` component.
+Note that `ConnectionProvider` requires an `endpoint` parameter and `WalletProvider` requires an array of `wallets`.
 For now, just use an empty string and an empty array, respectively.

 ```tsx
 import { FC, ReactNode } from 'react';